 What do they do differently?
-Nestle safety operatives recognise that the need to work with urgency does mean rushing and skirting around safety protocols.
+Nestle safety operatives recognize that the need to work with urgency does mean rushing and skirting around safety protocols.
 Accessing machines is done through a lockout process, which describes the details of the safety procedure to the employee.
-Besides being taught safety practices, employees at all levels are empowered to act to improve safety in the organisation.
+Besides being taught safety practices, employees at all levels are empowered to act to improve safety in the organization.
 One of their more popular initiatives is the Care Card program, which allows reporting of safety concerns:

 [The program] encourages employees to fill out a card when they see someone working at risk and use it as a basis for documenting discussions about safety issues to pre-empt injuries.
 Topics could include untidy spaces that might lead to slips and falls or a new employee using the wrong tool for a job.

 USG Corp manufactures and distributes a wide variety of building materials.
 Their products have been used in the construction of architectural feats such as the Burj Khalifa (currently the world’s tallest building), the Shanghai World Financial Centre, and many others.
-The secret to USG’s success is adopting a model of centralised compliance.
+The secret to USG’s success is adopting a model of centralized compliance.
 That is, performance on key metrics like training and safety is measured through one key indicator: a safety activity rating (SAR).
 The SAR is maintained consistently across all locations.

 A significant portion of USG Corp’s success comes from the fact that as a company, they are not satisfied with performing at the minimum standard.
 And the bar is high: their facilities operate between 5 and 20 times better than the industry safety norm.
-Over one third of their manufacturing facilities have received a Star designation by the US Occupational Safety and Health Administration, which commits the company to implementing safety policies that surpass the agency’s minimum regulations.
+Over one-third of their manufacturing facilities have received a Star designation by the US Occupational Safety and Health Administration, which commits the company to implement safety policies that surpass the agency’s minimum regulations.
 The company also makes a point to investigate near-miss incidents, using them as a learning experience and a form of prevention.
 Even their social media profiles exude safety consciousness, which helps present a public image that complements their strong record.